drmkn/drmkn/README.md

 - 👋 Hi, I’m Dhruv Rathore
 - 👀 I’m interested in programming and learning the field of mathematical finance and data science.
-- 🌱 I have done BS-MS in Mathematics from IISER Mohali
+- 🌱 I have done BS-MS in Mathematics from IISER Mohali.
+Currently Pursuing M.Tech CS from ISI Kolkata
 - Email -  @dhruvrathore2000@gmail.com
 - Kaggle - https://www.kaggle.com/dhruvvansrajrathore